-The Commissioner's draft financial statements were presented for audit on 16 May 2007, significantly in advance of the prior year.
+The Commissioner's draft financial statements were presented for audit on 8 May 2007, significantly in advance of the prior year.
 The accounts and supporting working papers were of a high standard and, as a result, few adjustments were required to be processed following our audit.
-This represents a significant improvement in the year end and audit processes.